oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 ## Blocks

-A block is an expression containing *zero or more* expressions.
+A block is an expression containing *one or more* expressions - it cannot be empty.
 A block expression evaluates to the last expression in the block.
 Blocks can be used to perform side-effects.

 {% highlight go %}
 x = {